Small Area Estimation with Spatially Varying Natural Exponential Families

-{\bf Abstract.} We consider two-stage hierarchical area-level models based on natural exponentially family for small area estimation.
-While the areas are treated exchangeably and the model parameters are assumed to be the same over the areas, we might lose the efficiency when there exist spatial heterogeneity.
-To overcome this problem, we here propose two-stage area-level model with spatially varying model parameters and local marginal likelihood approach to estimating these parameters to compute empirical Bayes estimators of area means.
-We also discuss some related problems including mean squared error estimation, benchmarked estimation and estimation in non-sampled areas.
+Two-stage hierarchical models have been widely used in small area estimation to produce indirect estimates of areal means.
+When the areas are treated exchangeably and the model parameters are assumed to be the same over all areas, we might lose the efficiency in the presence of spatial heterogeneity.
+To overcome this problem, we consider a two-stage area-level model based on natural exponential family with spatially varying model parameters.
+We employ geographically weighted regression approach to estimating the varying parameters and suggest a new empirical Bayes estimator of the areal mean.
+We also discuss some related problems, including the mean squared error estimation, benchmarked estimation, and estimation in non-sampled areas.
 The performance of the proposed method is evaluated through simulations and applications to two data sets.